-Bullying, harassment, or intimidation of any student on school property or at school-sponsored functions or by the use of electronic technology is prohibited in all Archdiocese of Baltimore Schools.
-Such behaviors are contrary to school life in a Christ-centered community, which respects the dignity and uniqueness of all God's children.
-To foster a school environment where all students are educated in a safe and caring atmosphere, all Archdiocesan schools will follow established procedures for prevention and intervention.
+Bullying, harassment, or intimidation (as defined below) of any student is prohibited in all Archdiocese of Baltimore Schools.
+Retaliation or reprisal against anyone who reports such behaviors or participates in an investigation of a report is also prohibited.
+Such behaviors are contrary to school life in a Christ-centered community, which respects the dignity and uniqueness of all of God's children.
+To foster a school environment where all students are educated in a safe and caring atmosphere, all Archdiocesan schools will follow established procedures for bullying prevention, intervention, and response.